fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_makerspace.md

 	- Setting new users up with the 3D token tutorial.
 	- Assisting users with VR setup and tutorials.
 	- Helping users find information, tutorials, and guides on the website.
-- Keep statistics using the stats sheet.
+- Keep statistics.
-- Assist Makerspace staff as requested.
+- Assist Makerspace staff.
 - Maintain awareness of people entering the space and greet them promptly.
 - Represent TRU, the Library, and the Makerspace professionally, following the Code of Conduct.
 - Avoid working on personal projects, homework, or taking phone calls during shifts.
 - Ensure equal treatment for all users, without preferential treatment for friends.
 - Follow all Makerspace rules during personal time in the space.

 As of June 2024, the program has become integral to how we operate and I honestly can't picture the Makerspace without our Student Ambassadors.
 They bring fresh energy, challenge my assumptions, connect us with new students, and make our space more welcoming and inclusive.
-I regularly see how some students gravitate towards an Ambassador and find support their they wouldn't have found elsewhere because they feel safer with that person.
+I regularly see how some students gravitate towards an Ambassador to find support they wouldn't have found elsewhere because they feel safer or more comfortable with that person.

-Most Ambassadors return each semester until they graduate, which has created natural mentorship opportunities and deepened our impact and relationships with them.
+Most Ambassadors have returned each semester until they graduate, which has created natural mentorship opportunities and deepened our impact and relationships with them.
 Several have gone on to become research assistants for faculty working on active learning or technology projects.
 Even after graduating, former Ambassadors often drop by to share their successes or work on new projects.

 My responsibilities include:

 - Recruiting, interviewing, and selecting candidates
-- Creating schedules that balance their academic commitments with our needs
+- Creating schedules that balance their academic and work commitments with our needs
 - Providing ongoing mentorship
 - Assigning special projects based on their experience and interests, for example, I have assigned projects related to outreach, social media, 3D design, textiles, Indigenization, etc.
 - Working with Makerspace staff to resolve any issues that arise with Ambassadors
 - Supporting their professional development

-Key developments during this APAR:
+Key developments during this APAR period:

 - Started with establishing basic program structure and learning how Ambassadors could effectively engage with users.
 This first year revealed issues with Ambassadors needing more work experience and clearer guidance about their responsibilities (2022)
 - Created formal Ambassador charter and FAQ to clarify roles and emphasize creating a welcoming atmosphere and supporting our pedagogies.
 (2023)
-- Refined recruitment to focus on finding students passionate about supporting hands-on learning (through communications and blog posts), to make the process more accessible (by providing questions ahead of time), and adjust for an increased use in AI by students (through communications and adjustments to interview questions).
+- Refined recruitment to focus on finding students passionate about supporting hands-on learning (through communications and blog posts), to make the process more accessible (by providing questions ahead of time and offering them online), and adjust for an increased use in AI by students (through communications about expectations and adjustments to interview questions).

 I continue to refine the program by focusing on helping Ambassadors understand their role in relation to our pedagogies and values, encouraging peer mentorship, and supporting their growth as independent learners.
 These improvements are included in my goals for next year.